saiho/ToggleLineageProfiles/README.md

 This app allows to quickly toggle any of the system profiles of LineageOS/Cyanogenmod using a widget from the home screen.

 It only works if you have LineageOS/Cyanogenmod 13 or higher installed in your device.
+Note, support for LineageOS 15.x (Oreo) is experimental becuase I don't own any device that supports this version.
+Please report if it works or not.

 The functionalities are: